SummaryRead the full fact sheet

 Meals for kindergarten

-- Mixed sandwich, fresh fruit and a tub of yogurt
+- mixed sandwich, and a tub of yogurt

-- Dairy foods and drinks can be frozen in hot weather and taken to kindergarten.
+- and drinks can be frozen in hot weather and taken to kindergarten.

 Treats are best kept for special occasions